 In a nutshell, Accor Plus provides members with a range of benefits when they stay or dine at Accor Hotels properties in the Asia Pacific region.

 Unlike Accor Hotels Le Club, it’s not a loyalty scheme based on travel frequency.
-Rather, a range of benefits are provided in exchange for an annual membership fee ($395 NZD, at the time of writing).
-Accor Plus is also provided as a complimentary benefit to American Express Platinum cardholders until at least 15 April, 2021.
+Rather, a range of benefits is provided in exchange for an annual membership fee ($395 NZD, at the time of writing).
+Accor Plus is also provided as a complimentary benefit to American Express Platinum cardholders until at least 15 April 2021.

 The Accor Plus programme covers Asia Pacific Accor Hotels from brands including Sofitel, MGallery, Pullman, Novotel, Ibis and more.

 And it’s a particularly relevant program for New Zealand based travellers to participate in, as Accor has aggressively grown its footprint in the NZ accommodation market in recent years.

 Which countries does Accor Plus membership cover?

 Accor Plus membership is valid at over 800 hotels (and 1,100 restaurants) located within the Asia Pacific region.

 You can use your Accor Plus membership in Australia, Cambodia, China, Fiji, French Polynesia, Hong Kong, India, Indonesia, Japan, Laos, Macau, Malaysia, Myanmar, New Zealand, Philippines, Singapore, South Korea, Taiwan, Thailand and Vietnam.
 Boom!